noplacenoaddress/OpenBSD/README.md

 root@ganesha:/var/www/htdocs/es.telecomlobby.com/radio_aficionado#
 ```

-#### LTE customers
+#### Mikrotik LTE routers and customers

-Two types, one are end users the other transport to our network.
-First of let say that
+Two types, one are end users the other routers to our network that create WISP point of presence, one appliance of my network the other one LTE rural customer.

+In the two cases CPE is a [Mikrotik LHG LTE kit](https://mikrotik.com/product/lhg_lte_kit).